Table of Contents

 Can I block registry access using Registry Editor itself?

-Yes, you can block registry access by creating below registry key and value:
+Yes, you can block registry access by creating the registry key and value:

 – Navigate to HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\CurrentVersion\Policies